enPlace/react-inline-editable-cv/README.md

 <a href="https://enplace.github.io/react-inline-editable-cv/" target="_blank"> https://enplace.github.io/react-inline-editable-cv/ </a>

-I made this CV generator to practice using states, and to practice returning differing components depending on variables that with which the user can interact.
+I made this CV generator to practice using states, and to practice conditional rendering depending on variables with which the user can interact.